 3. Excavation Cost Per Hour by Equipment Type

-4. Excavation Cost Per Hour: Labor Costs, Operator Wages and Crew Rates
+4. Excavation Labor Costs: Operator Wages and Crew Rates

 5. Excavation Hourly Rates: Regional Comparison